Tiendil/feeds.fun/README.md

 - Discovery: no notifications about added feeds from opml file
 - No notification about subscribing for collection
 - Update readme, to have it in sync with the site
+- settings flags work is unclear for users.
+Also see them in notifications

 # Feeds Fun